-Each of us has our own unique sensory thumbprint.
-Understanding sensory processing helps us define what that thumbprint looks like.
+Every moment of the day, everyone of us takes in sensory information from our body and the world around us.
+Are we bothered by certain sounds, the feel of clothing, a bit clumsy, disorganised or anxious as a result?
+Understanding sensory processing helps us define what our own sensory thumbprint looks like.
 Whether we are on the autistic spectrum and want to know more about how we are, or want to be a more calm and confident parent, or be more skilled in managing individuals that we work with, supporting our senses can make such a difference and lead to a healthier life!

 How can the processing of the seven senses be affected?

 Love spinning, head upside down or get car sick?

 Hate toothbrushing or always needing to touch things?

 Need to wear sunglasses often or lose the place easily when reading?